softhackpro/english-vocabulary-notification/README.md

 First download this repository from link https://github.com/softhackpro/english-vocabulary-notification.git

-Second go to directory where you download: cd /home/$name/english-vocabulary-notification /
+Second go to directory where you download:<br> cd /home/$name/english-vocabulary-notification /

-run this python3 file using:
+run this python3 file using:<br>
 python3 notify.py

-If any problem then contect me in gmail or github gamil:-abhigupt654@gmail.com or softhack.x64@gamil.com
+If any problem then contect me in gmail or github<br>
+gamil:-abhigupt654@gmail.com or softhack.x64@gamil.com